-A learning path in gsLearn and live Leadership Workshop sessions, along with a downloadable guide, provide new troop leaders with an overview of Girl Scouts and all the things you need to know to get started!
+A learning path in gsLearn and live training sessions, along with a downloadable guide, provide new troop leaders with an overview of Girl Scouts and all the things you need to know to get started!
 Learn more on our New Troop Leader page.

 Once you're on board in your volunteer role, take advantage of training and enrichment programs throughout the year.
 We have training courses and learning opportunities for volunteers in a variety of roles including troop leaders, troop committee volunteers, and service team members.
 Volunteers with additional training and certifications broaden the experiences girls can pursue as part of their Girl Scout experience.

-First Aid and CPR training is required of the adult acting as the primary first-aider for the Girl Scout group activities.
-GSWPA only accepts certifications that provide hands-on training format and issue a certification.
+First Aid/CPR/AED training is required of the adult acting as the primary first-aider for the Girl Scout group activities.
+Girl Scouts Western Pennsylvania only accepts certifications that provide a hands-on training format and issue a certification.
 Training and certifications completed entirely online do not meet First Aid, CPR, and AED training requirements.
-See our Events Calendar for upcoming trainings.
+See our Events Calendar for upcoming trainings or request your own training.

 Several webinars are held each month covering topics ranging from Gold, Silver, and Bronze Awards, cookie sales, travel, and more.
 See our Events Calendar for timely and topical training sessions designed to give you updated guidance when you need it.